Richard W. Conway: Management science

 However, much of the computer science department's strength was in theory-related areas; Conway was one of the very few "systems" people there.
 Conway gradually became dissatisfied with the theoretical direction.
 He stayed within the department for a while during the early 1980s, but refocused his attention on simulation for manufacturing processes.
 He also taught some introductory data processing courses to business students.

 Then in 1984 he switched his faculty position to the Johnson Graduate School of Management, becoming a professor of information science there.
 He taught or co-taught courses on management information systems and information systems in manufacturing.
 He also resumed working with Maxwell, in a collaboration that now stretched over three decades.
 The main result of this work was the XCELL Factory Modelling System.
 This was an interactive, graphical system, that animated the process flow in a factory.
 It was intended to be used by people who did not have computer programming training and who were not simulation experts.
 The software ran on personal computers.
-Simulations were built by the user instantiating and connecting graphical icons representing real-world factory elements such as workstations, conveyer belts, and receiving areas.
+Simulations were built by the user instantiating and connecting graphical icons representing real-world factory elements such as workstations, conveyor belts, and receiving areas.
 The XCELL tool was made commercially available via an Ithaca-based firm called Express Software Products, Inc. There was also an educational version.
 The XCELL tool achieved a fair degree of use.
 With additional functionality, it was renamed XCELL+ and went through several releases over the next few years.

 By 1993, Conway had been named the Emerson Electric Company Professor of Manufacturing Management.
 At that point he became, in the words of a biographical assessment written for the journal Production and Operations Management, "one of very few people to receive a varsity letter, a PhD, and an endowed chair, all from Cornell."